Protect Yourself with a Smart Business Video Contract for Ambitious Video Producers

 Consider how others handle this situation.
 Plumbers, electricians and lawyers charge by the hour and bill their clients for time spent – even if their estimates are wrong.

-Here’s where a good contract will help protect both you and your client.
+Here’s where a good contract, often called letters of agreement, will help protect both you and your client.
 It specifies how much time you are selling the client.
 It also clearly shows your client how you sell your time for scripting, shooting and editing.
 Before the jobs starts they must know that you are providing them with so many hours of scripting, so many days of shooting and so many hours of editing.
 They must also know what each of these costs per hour or day.

 Now you’ve got the basis for a good working relationship.
 While no contract can guarantee that everything will turn up roses every time, it does set the stage for a mutually profitable relationship.
 What happens in the one percent of situations where things don’t work out?
 Your contract should insure that you are paid for all your work to date.

 In the years I’ve been producing business films and videos, I have had a couple of cases where the client withdrew and the video was never completed.
 This may happen to you, too, in perhaps 1 – 2% of your jobs.
 It’s inevitable.
 And no contract in the world can prevent it.
 BUT if you have a smart contract, you will, at least, be paid your hourly rate for the work you’ve done.